uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 When you notice, the Education is automatically selected.
 This function has the ability to search whatever you want in the drop down list.

-You can also add or replace the list of choices manually.
-This time, set the value of the Selected to false.
+You can also produce multiple choices in the drop down list.
+In this case, you need to create them manually.
+Set the Selected value to false.

 .. code-block:: go